-A little girl lives in a very grown-up world with her mother, who tries to make sure she's prepared for it.
-Her neighbor, The Aviator, introduces the girl to an extraordinary world where anything is possible, the world of The Little Prince.
+A little girl lives in a very grown-up world with her mother, who tries to prepare her for it.
+Her neighbor, the Aviator, introduces the girl to an extraordinary world where anything is possible, the world of the Little Prince.

 From Mark Osborne comes the first-ever animated feature film adaptation of Antoine de Saint-Exupéry's iconic masterpiece, The Little Prince.
 At the heart of it all is The Little Girl, who's being prepared by her mother for the very grown-up world in which they live - only to be interrupted by her eccentric, kind-hearted neighbor, The Aviator.
 The Aviator introduces his new friend to an extraordinary world where anything is possible.
 A world that he himself was initiated into long ago by The Little Prince.
 It's here that The Little Girl's magical and emotional journey into her own imagination - and into the universe of The Little Prince - begins.
 And it's where The Little Girl rediscovers her childhood and learns that ultimately, it's human connections that matter most, and that what's truly essential can only be seen with the heart.Written by

 See more »

-During the Paramount animation at the beginning of the movie, stars hanging from strings appear over the mountains.
+When the Paramount logo appears, it turns golden and stars hanging from strings appear above.
 See more »

 50 of 66 people found this review helpful.